 Through extensive interviews and portraits, this project explores what it’s like to be queer in the present moment in India.
 And in the age of Trump, Brexit and other dramatic about-faces, this work explores one community’s sudden shift in fortunes, a microcosm of the global tides rewriting our collective sense of progress.

-The concept of the installation includes three major elements:
+The installation includes three major elements:

 1) Video PortraitS